What is usufruct?

 If you are a usufructuary of a property and you rent the property, you are taxable on the income from that rental.

-• Do the major repairs (the main work) if it is a real estate property.
+- Pay for major repairs (the main work) if it is real estate.

 The distribution of the value of a property between usufructuary and bare owner is determined by a tax scale.